NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

     export default { initialize };
     ```

 Logic will be added to the register method to ensure that the lookup type either is the same as the service instance's type or is an ancestor type.
-This will prevent the ability to register unrelated classes that would break the implied class hierarchy that is assumed with dependency injection.
+This will prevent the ability to register unrelated classes that would break contract with the implied class hierarchy that is assumed with dependency injection.

 ### Usage in testing